teyyihan/route-service/README.md

 ## Build & Run

-You can execute `gradle build` and then run the output jar located at `/build/libs`.
+* You can execute `gradle build` and then run the output jar located at `/build/libs`
-I also prepared Dockerfile so you can also build the image and run the application.
+* I also prepared Dockerfile so you can also build the image and run the application
-You also can run it with any supported IDE.
+* You also can run it with any supported IDE